Jaspreet56-creator/GIGANORM/README.md

 ```bash
 ./giganorm srr_list.txt coords.bed /path/to/STARindex /path/to/output_dir 500 TPM
 ```
--All samples will be processed in parallel batches (max 500 at a time) [Please change this as per your available resources - SLURM capacity, storage etc]
+All samples will be processed in parallel batches (max 500 at a time) [Please change this as per your available resources - SLURM capacity, storage etc]

--Per-sample metrics appear in /path/to/output_dir/TPM/SRRxxxxxx.TPM.txt
+Per-sample metrics appear in /path/to/output_dir/TPM/SRRxxxxxx.TPM.txt

--A single merged matrix will be generated: /path/to/output_dir/TPM/combined_TPM_matrix.tsv
+A single merged matrix will be generated: /path/to/output_dir/TPM/combined_TPM_matrix.tsv

--All logs are in /path/to/output_dir/logs/
+All logs are in /path/to/output_dir/logs/

 ---